 What is an Exemption Certificate?

-If your LLC has a valid exemption certificate you can buy goods from a wholesaler without paying sales tax, though you may pay a use tax.
+If your business has a valid exemption certificate you can buy goods from a wholesaler without paying Pennsylvania sales tax, though you may pay a use tax.
 Depending on the size of your business, this can save you tens of thousands of dollars each year.

 The catch is that whenever you do use an exemption certificate to purchase goods, you are legally bound to resell those items and collect sales tax when you do so.
 If you do not resell those items, or fail to collect sales tax, the punishment could be costly fines or potential jail time.

 Keep in mind, each exemption certificate, also known as a resale license, applies to a single vendor.
 This means you’ll need an exemption certificate for each one of your vendors.

 You cannot use an exemption certificate to buy items you do not intend to resell, such as a new computer for your business.
 This would be tax fraud, a felony offense.
 You are only able to buy items tax-exempt if you are going to collect sales tax on them later.

 Not all wholesalers will accept exemption certificates, nor do they have to.
 They may choose not to because of the risk of expired or false certificates, which would put the wholesaler on the hook for the sales tax.

 How to Apply for an Exemption Certificate in Pennsylvania